nodiscc/xsrv/roles/nextcloud/README.md

 **Access files from other services:** [External storage](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/external_storage_configuration_gui.html) can be configured to make files from other services available in Nextcloud.
 This includes local directories on the server, SFTP, other Nextcloud instances, SMB/CIFS, WebDav, S3...

-Example configuration to access files from the [transmission](../transmission/) bittorrent service running on the same host: Under `Settings > Administration > Extrenal storage`, add a new storage:
+Example configuration to access files from the [transmission](../transmission/) bittorrent service running on the same host: Under `Settings > Administration > External storage`, add a new storage:
 - Folder name: `TORRENTS`
 - External storage: `Local`
 - Configuration/location: `/var/lib/transmission-daemon/downloads/`